-The main objective of this course is to enable students to further develop and enhance language proficiency in their second language through the study of literary and non-literary works, such as films, plays and articles.
+The main objective of this course is to enable students to further develop and enhance language proficiency in French through the study of literary and non-literary works, such as films, novels, plays and articles.
 Students will learn to analyze, and critique various themes presented in class, and they will learn to present their ideas through written format and oral format.
-Themes such as relationships, conflicts and social issues will be explored.
 The improvement of grammar skills will be emphasized through written and oral work.
 Students will be challenged and enabled to acquire a better understanding of the complexities of the French language, to broaden their vocabulary, and learn to appreciate another culture.